 What is your first-time user experience?
 How do you quickly orient users so that they know what to do next?
 For example, Trello’s onboarding teaches the user how to use the product through the product itself:

 By making it easy to learn how to use your product, you enable users to switch to you without leaving or giving up.

-Another way to reduce procedural cost is to provide out-of-product help.
+Another way to reduce procedural costs is to provide out-of-product help.
 Many product managers overlook the importance of reducing procedural switching costs through non-product means!